Koffi94/Teaching-HEIGVD-RES-2019-Labo-HTTPInfra/report-step9.md

 3. In the main directory, run the `deploy.sh` script.

-4. After that, you can run the following command :
+4. We the following command that allow to manage containers in a web administration page :
 `docker run -d -p 9000:9000 --name portainer --restart always -v /var/run/docker.sock:/var/run/docker.sock -v portainer_data:/data portainer/portainer`

 5. Open a Web Browser of your choice and type in : `http://localhost:9000`.

 6. Log into the application with these creds :<br/>
   login : `admin`<br/>
-  pass : `12341234`.
+  pass : `12341234`

   ![](./images/Step9/portainer.png)